 Win the Crowd: Jeff Davis' first episode was decidedly underwhelming until a Scenes from a Hat bit "If people celebrated mundane events as if they were touchdowns", and Jeff stepped out.
 He said "It's a boy!
 Yeah!" and spiked the "ball"at the ground.
-The audience broke into hysterical laughter and that alone made him stand out over many of the other rotating players.
+The audience broke into hysterical laughter since that alone made him stand out over many of the other rotating players.

 Apparently Brad Sherwood took a little time to follow British pop culture when he debuted in the UK series, namedropping EastEnders before attempting emo-core Britpop in Song Styles.
 It worked out pretty well.